Yao-Xinchen/ECE391-Tips/macos.md

   ]
 ```

-For more information, you can refer to my [VS Code setup](./vscode.md).
+Refer to the [VS Code setup guide](./vscode.md) for additional details.